loseyco/resume/RESUME.md

 **Versatile Professional:** Comfortable in both corporate environments with Microsoft Suite (Teams, Outlook, Excel) and hands-on field work with commercial fire equipment.
 I love working from home, getting things done quickly and efficiently without the workplace environment.
 I have no issues handling daily operations myself but also work well in a team environment as needed.
 Whether leading teams, working solo, or collaborating as a team player, I'm a natural troubleshooter who thinks outside the box to get work done on time and right.
 My work style is flexible, results-driven, and focused on delivering quality solutions efficiently.

 Committed to providing high-quality work and customer satisfaction.
-Actively seeking new remote opportunities.
+Actively seeking new remote opportunities and available for freelance projects, business websites, coding projects, race team data handling, and technical consulting.

 ---